|Doc. Number||Article Title||Effective Date||Version|

 - SPECIAL INSTRUCTIONS: Add notes specific to the settlement.

-Finally, make sure to provide the Client ID (MATEO-592007728 in our example) to the creditor.
+Finally, make sure to provide the Client ID to the creditor.
 This is needed by Forth when releasing and/or reconciling payments later.

 8. Once the offer is accepted, return to the settlement offer and adjust the Offer Status to "Accepted" via the dropdown menu at the top right of the page (if needed it can also be marked "Declined").